Q: Where are the other two Beatles?

 Q: Paul, what do you think of Jimi Hendrix?

 Paul McCartney: Because it seems to be nice.
 Like cleaning your teeth, you know, it just has some kind of end product.

 Q: What do you think of the Mothers of Invention?

 Paul McCartney: I think they're doing very well.

-Q: What did the Beatles have to do with the creation of the marvelous fantasy characters in The Yellow Submarine?
+Q: What did the Beatles have to do with the creation of the marvellous fantasy characters in the Yellow Submarine?

 Paul McCartney: Not much.
 There's a really good artist named Heinz (Edelmann) who created them.